Moov-Organization/Moov-Documentation/docs/whitepaper/index.md

 > - reduce size of images, use XML-generated images from something like draw.io
 > - revise v1.0 for service-oriented descriptions and make sure new system jives
 > - consider removing sections below v1.0 section; extraneous or should be moved to business/values doc

+> - cut down on content in v0.1-0.4 and move info to rebuttals section(s)
+> - provide user-friendly blog as intro to tech, hand-holding
+> - provide counterarg + rebuttal after v1.0 proposal section
 ----

 ## Design Decisions Background